elyra-ai/examples/pipelines/hello_world/README.md

    ![Configure runtime image](doc/images/configure_runtime_image.png)

-   If a notebook requires access to local files, such as python scripts, you can specify them as _File Dependencies_.
+   If a notebook requires access to local files, such as Python scripts, you can specify them as _File Dependencies_.
 When you run a pipeline locally this setting is ignored because the notebook can access all (readable) files in your workspace.
 However, it is considered good practise to explicitly declare file dependencies to make the pipeline also runnable in environments where notebooks are executed isolated from each other.

 1. The `load_data.ipynb` notebook does not have any file dependencies.
 Leave the input field empty.